Safeguarding Policy

 • We will deal appropriately with allegations/concerns about staff or volunteers, in accordance with partner school’s policy and Government guidance.

-• 2.
-All staffs at MNS who have a regular supervisory contact with children or a management responsibility for those working with children must undertake an Enhanced Criminal Records Bureau disclosure and strict training on child protection behaviour management.
+• All staffs at MNS who have contact with children or a management responsibility for those working with children must undertake an Enhanced Criminal Records Bureau disclosure and complete safeguarding training.

-• 3.
-MNS will ensure that all its staffs will comply with the Best Practice Guidance, in summary, the following are NOT acceptable and will be treated seriously by the company and may result in disciplinary action being taken by MNS:
+• MNS will ensure that all its staffs will comply with the Best Practice Guidance, in summary, the following are NOT acceptable and will be treated seriously by the company and may result in disciplinary action being taken by MNS and may result in a referral to LADO:

 • Inappropriate or unnecessary physical contact with a child.